txt.lurk.org

 related projects we rely on.
 We are still trying to figure out how

-have something that works.
+before we have something that works.
 Fermentation.
-To be honest, it’s difficult to
+To be honest,

-moment we're still juggling with things.
-For instance, we’ve now noticed
+juggling with things.
+For instance, we’ve now noticed that it only

-that it only takes a few days of technical or moderation clusterfuck for
+takes a few days of technical or moderation clusterfuck for our

-our buffer to empty very fast.
-What is sure is that your ongoing support in
+buffer to empty very fast.
+What is sure is that your ongoing support

-the form of donations will allow us to continue this fermentation of
+in the form of donations will allow us to continue this fermentation

 <p><img src="sharecropping.webp" /></p>